Retail EDI Glossary

 Electronic Funds Transfer (EFT)

-A hands-off, electronic system that moves money to and from bank accounts or financial institutions.
+A hands-off, electronic system that moves money between bank accounts or financial institutions.

-The electronic exchange of business message between parties.
-Electronic trading can be any format as long as both parties are in agreement with structure, content, and code/values.
+The electronic exchange of business messages between parties.
+Electronic trading can be any format as long as both parties are in agreement on structure, content and code/values.

 Endcaps

-Applications are being developed with the features and functionality of Amazon, Google, Facebook and the Apple App Store in mind to improve consumer experience.
+Applications that are being developed with the features and functionality of Amazon, Google, Facebook and the Apple App Store in mind, in order to improve consumer experience.

 European Article Number (EAN)